 School band experience is not required, but a desire to learn is.
 We teach the rest!
 Many students learn to play instruments or learn color guard (flag) skills here for the first time!
 We provide all instruments and uniforms.

-The Colt Cadets travel about 25 days during the summer to parades and competitions in the Midwest, performing for more than 75,000 people.
+The Colt Cadets perform about 25 times during the summer in parades and competitions in the Midwest for more than 75,000 people.
 Summer rehearsals begin in mid-June, with performances booked from late June through early August.
 Each year, we cap off our season at Lucas Oil Stadium (home of the NFL Colts) in Indianapolis, Indiana.

 During the summer, when not on the road, our rehearsal schedule consists of a combination of multi-day "camp-style" events, with all students staying together at night and rehearsing during the day.
 With a full week off in mid-July, students can enjoy the drum corps activity while still having free time in the summer for a family vacation.
 We can even help busy parents find carpools!

 Are you an out of town student interested in Colt Cadets?